mab09/Unreal-MVVM-Pattern-Examples/README.md

 > This project is not an example of best UI/UMG practices or what an ideal architecture should be, the goal is to showcase the different ways viewmodels can be setup to work with your widgets.<br />

 ## The Model, The View and The ViewModel
-Here is a simple diagram showing the how the data flows between the different UI elements in this project as per the MVVM design. <br />
+Here is a simple diagram showing how the data flows between the different UI elements in this project as per the MVVM design. <br />

 <img width=75% height=75% src="https://github.com/user-attachments/assets/b5fdd078-f54b-40cc-8c74-d9b8306934d7" />

 ## Who Creates the ViewModels and How it Connects to the Widgets?
-This is the hard part of setting up the MVVM UI in your project, not because it is complicated but because there are multiple ways you can do it (called the ViewModel "Creation Types"), and each of these require different setup.<br />
+This is the hard part of setting up the MVVM UI in your project, not because it is complicated but because there are multiple ways you can do it (called the "Creation Type" when adding a viewmodel in the widget), and each of these require different setup.<br />

 <img width=50% height=50% src="https://github.com/user-attachments/assets/fabb298c-ed26-4ae8-81c4-99f12e96ea37" /><br />

-For the most part, all the widgets and the viewmodels are created and initialized in the [HUD_MVVM](https://github.com/mab09/Unreal-MVVM-Pattern-Examples/blob/main/Content/ThirdPerson/Blueprints/HUD_MVVM.uasset) (Check the `CreateWidgets()` and `InitializeVMs()` functions), how it all comes together depends on the creation type.
+For the most part in this project, all the widgets and the viewmodels are created and initialized in the [HUD_MVVM](https://github.com/mab09/Unreal-MVVM-Pattern-Examples/blob/main/Content/ThirdPerson/Blueprints/HUD_MVVM.uasset) (Check the `CreateWidgets()` and `InitializeVMs()` functions), how it all comes together depends on the creation type.
 > [!TIP]
 > The HUD in my opinion is a good place to create and initialize these UI related objects, another way is to have something like a UI manager component on the player controller or player state.